 NATIONAL SOCK DAY

 National Sock Day on December 4 recognizes the rarest of all lasting unities, the marriage of matched socks.
-When they manage, wash after wash, dry after to dry to keep finding each other through all the chaos, a celebration is certainly in order!
+When they manage to find each other, wash after wash, dry after to dry, it’s time to celebrate!

-We honor all matches made in laundromantic-matromony.
-From Argyle to tube socks, knee highs and fuzzy slipper socks, if they keep finding their mate over and over, National Sock Day wiggles its toes in their honor!
+The day honors all matches made in laundromantic-matrimony.
+No color, style or size will be turned away.
+Argyle to tube socks, knee highs, and fuzzy slipper socks – if they keep finding their mate over and over, this National Day wiggles its toes in their honor!

 Do your socks match?
 Share your rare pairs of socks by using #NationalSockDay on social media.

 NATIONAL SOCK DAY HISTORY

 Pair of Thieves founded National Sock Day on December 4th to warm our toes with the commemoration of two toe-tapping historical events that happened on this day.